We make work life work well.

 During his years with Workplace Psychology, Joel has advised an array of corporate, non-profit and healthcare leaders, including numerous CEOs and C-Suite executives.
 He has offered consulting guidance (and led consulting teams) to deliver organization development projects.
 He has designed and facilitated leadership learning programs.
 And he has coached innumerable senior executives, middle managers, and aspiring leaders, helping them meet their challenges, improve their performance, grow their capabilities, and further their careers.

-At various points during his career, Joel has worked as a Leadership Consultant and Executive Coach with the Hay Group, a global human resources & executive services firm.
-He also served as Chief Learning Officer of the Non-Profit Leadership League, a learning association of non-profit consultants and leaders.
-In addition, Joel taught for several years as an Adjunct Professor at NYU, where he offered a seminar on Group Dynamics in the Masters Program in Organizational Psychology.
+In past years, Joel worked as a Leadership Consultant and Executive Coach with the Hay Group, a global human resources and executive services firm, and with Stuart Levine Associates, a leadership consulting firm that specializes in health care.
+He also served as Chief Learning Officer of the Non-Profit Leadership League, a professional association of non-profit consultants and leaders.
+In addition, Joel taught for five years as an Adjunct Professor at NYU, where he led a seminar on Group Dynamics in the Masters Program in Organizational Psychology.

 Earlier in his career, Dr. Mausner was employed as a clinical psychologist in multiple healthcare settings.
 He then served for a decade as a Clinical Assistant Professor at SUNY Downstate Medical Center, where he taught and mentored trainees, managed treatment programs, and conducted staff and team development.
 He also served as an internal organizational consultant at the medical center, advising healthcare leaders about team building and program development.